immcantation/shazam/docs/topics/distToNearest.md

 Subsampling is performed without replacement in each group of sequences with the same `vCallColumn`, `jCallColumn`, and junction length.
-If `subsample` is larger than the unique number of sequences in each group, then the subsampling process is ignored.
+If `subsample` is larger than the unique number of sequences in each group, then the subsampling process is ignored for that group.
+For each sequence in `db`, the reported `DIST_NEAREST` is the distance to the closest sequence in the subsampled set for the group.
 If `NULL` no subsampling is performed.

 progress
 :   if `TRUE` print a progress bar.